Code-Institute-Submissions/MS1-infinity-gym/README.md

 I ran my website through [Wave Webaim](https://wave.webaim.org/) to see what the errors were.
 So I had to adjust the colors to get the right contrasts for my website.

-I've used a darker color #514C76 for my buttons with a font color #fafafa For my jumbotron message i had to mark the message and color it #585555 to give it a better contrast and to see it more clearly.
+I've used a darker color #514C76 for my buttons with a font color #fafafa.
+For my jumbotron message i had to mark the message and color it #585555 to give it a better contrast and to see it more clearly.

-Footer has the same color as the buttons color #514C76
+Footer has the same color as the buttons color #514C76 the font color is #fafafa.

 For the download link and the media icons i used a light pink color #DB7093. however, when I run it through the webaim it still returns it as an error, i'm aware of it and i will fix this ussue in the future.